ibrahmm22/phones/README.md

 > docker exec -it task_php bash -c "composer install"

-> docker exec -it task_php bash -c "chmod -R 777 -R ./storage/."
+> docker exec -it task_php bash -c "chmod -R 755 -R ./storage/."

 You can access the customer phones view through:
 > http://localhost:8000

-## Unit-Test
+## Tests

 To run the tests you can run:
 > docker exec -it task_php bash -c "vendor/bin/phpunit"